-I should also quickly discuss the fact that their assertion about "the Gospel of God" is similar to how some will also point out that Paul referred to the Gospel he preached to the nations as "the Gospel of Christ," as I already mentioned, but that Mark 1:1 refers to "the Gospel of Jesus Christ," and that Paul also
+I should also quickly discuss the fact that their assertion about "the Gospel of God" is similar to how some will also point out that Paul referred to the Gospel he preached to the nations as "the Gospel of Christ," as I already mentioned, but that Mark 1:1 refers to "the Gospel of Jesus Christ," 202 and that Paul also refers to "the Gospel of Jesus Christ" in 2 Thessalonians 1:8,203 in order to claim that these must all be the same Gospel.
+Well, as far as Paul's reference to "the

-$^{193}$ Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth. - 2 Timothy 2:15
+198 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth. - 2 Timothy 2:15

-&lt;sup>194 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise, - Ephesians 1:13
+199 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise, - Ephesians 1:13